 The Bioethics Center integrates activities aimed at covering ethics in teaching and research.
 PUCPR has an active Bioethics Center that, since 2001, organizes courses and events and promotes research.
 The Bioethics Center is part of the Research Ethics Committee (CEP) that evaluates research involving humans at PUCPR.
 The Bioethics Center also supports the Ethics Commission on the Use of Animals (CEUA), which, since 2006, has the function of promoting ethical animal use in teaching and evaluating research projects that use animals.
 Since 2008, the PUCPR Bioethics Center has partnered with other higher education institutions (HEIs) in Curitiba and was linked to the Brazilian Society of Bioethics (SBB/PR).
 Thus, two Bioethics Congresses were promoted—one in 2009 and another in 2011—the annals of which are available in the Annals of the Bioethics Meeting of Paraná.
 In 2012, the Bioethics Conference Cycle took place in a joint action of the eight HEIs of the Center for Bioethics Studies of Curitiba (NEB/Curitiba).

-Bioethics, Humanization, and Palliative Care research concerns the bioethical issues involved in the practice of care at different levels, spaces, and organizations.
-In the current context of biotechnological advances that enable, for example, increased population longevity as well as the interminable prolongation of the dying process, it is necessary to develop human and relational competence in health care practices—what we call the humanization of care.
-This care needs to be based on values that guarantee dignity and quality of life from its beginning to its completion.
-In severely chronic diseases, when the possibilities of cure are exhausted, the emphasis should be placed on life that can still be lived.
-Death should be understood as a natural event and suffering and pain are not only on the biological level but also on the psychosocial and spiritual level-this is the philosophy of palliative care.
-Thus, the research is based on an integral view of the individual concerning care practices in the most varied situations where it is required, whether in long-term institutions, outpatient clinics, hospitals, home care, or other instances.
-The focus is on the specific issues of clinical bioethics about the forms and quality of health care, the process of dying, and the ethical conflicts that arise from such situations, especially in the context of palliative care and the national humanization policy.
+Description: The area of bioethics, humanization and palliative care concentration is dedicated to the study of bioethical issues involved in professional training and care practice at different levels, spaces and organizations, in the individual and collective spheres.
+In the current context of biotechnological advances that enable, for example, increased longevity of the population, as well as the prolongation of the dying process, it is necessary for clinical decision-making, in addition to technical competence, the development of human and relational competence in health care practices – usually called the humanization of care.
+This ethical care requires continuous dialogue between the actors involved in the care process, the sharing of moral obligation and should be based on values that guarantee the dignity and quality of life from its beginning until its completion.
+In the case of serious chronic diseases, when the possibilities of cure are exhausted, emphasis should be placed on life that can still be lived, understanding death as a natural event and understanding that suffering and pain are not only in the biological plane, but also in the psychosocial and spiritual level – in line with the philosophy of palliative care.

 PUCPR has a policy that encourages the internationalization of teaching and research activities, focusing on the quality and construction of increasingly broad academic networks.
 Financial support is part of this policy so that each professor can annually participate in an international event as long as the participation is relevant, such as the approval of scientific work.
 Through the Internationalization Board, we aim to encourage and support the program to establish permanent agreements with institutions.
 Thus, the PPGB seeks to establish and continually supply specific activities to these following agreements: